Texas Lottery: Scandals

+International Game Technology (IGT), formerly known as GTECH Corporation, has operated Texas Lottery games since its inception in 1994.
 In 2012, the company's contract was estimated at about $100 million annually, making GTECH the fourth-largest vendor to the state of Texas.
-The lottery operator has been implicated in numerous scandals regarding its management of the state lottery.
+The lottery operator has been implicated in scandals regarding its management of the state lottery.

-A class-action lawsuit was filed on February 14, 2025, alleging violations of state and international laws in April 2023 amid a "long-running fraud scheme in collaboration with Lottery.com and its executives."
-The lead complainant is LottoReport.com founder Dawn Nettles, with Lottery.com, Rook TK, IGT Solutions and former Texas Lottery Commissioner Gary Grief as defendants.
-The suit alleges that defendants "manipulated the Texas Lottery system to ensure a fraudulent win in the April 22, 2023, Lotto Texas drawing", which allowed a foreign criminal organization to claim a $57.7 million lottery prize.
+A class-action lawsuit was filed on February 14, 2025 against IGT, Lottery.com, Rook TK, and former Texas Lottery commissioner Gary Grief.
+The suit alleges that the defendants manipulated the lottery system to ensure a fraudulent win in the April 22, 2023 Lotto Texas drawing, which allowed a foreign criminal organization to claim a $57.7 million lottery prize.
+On February 24, governor Greg Abbott directed the Texas Rangers to investigate the $83.5 jackpot win.